HomeVisiting Zazamalala

 Visiting Zazamalala: An Unforgettable Wildlife Experience

-Come to visit us at the Zazamalala forest and botanical garden for an unforgettable wildlife experience!
-You will walk through original deciduous forest of west Madagascar, the most threatened ecosystem in the world.
-In our great botanical garden you will find a large collection of plants from the spiny forest of south Madagascar, 100 different palms and numerous trees, shrubs, lianas and orchids.
+Come to visit the Zazamalala forest and botanical garden for an unforgettable wildlife experience!
+You’ll walk through one of the last remaining dry deciduous forests of western Madagascar, the most threatened ecosystem in the world.

 Spotting nocturnal animals